Rotations & Fellowships at Children’s

 It is with regret that the medical education department of Children’s Minnesota can no longer accept applications from foreign medical graduates for externships to rotate on the inpatient/wards rotation on either the St. Paul or the Minneapolis hospital campuses.

 Children’s hosts several pediatric medicine fellowships including:

 Mentorships are short educational experiences, generally sixty days or less, at the hospital sites for individuals fully trained in the disciplines that comprise the professional staff or Individuals with Privileges.

 - A “mentee” is a fully trained professional who engages in an educational and/or training program to update, refresh or enhance his or her cognitive or procedural clinical skills.
-A mentee need not be a member of the professional taff, nor hold clinical privileges, but must be licensed.
+A mentee need not be a member of the professional staff, nor hold clinical privileges, but must be licensed.